-Performances will run from 2nd-5th June; there are a limited number of tickets available so book your tickets now!
+Performances will run from Wednesday 2nd – Saturday 5th June; there are a limited number of tickets available so book your tickets now!

 Love [and Survival] in a Time of Covid

-A mini-festival to reflect on how we’ve survived the past year and celebrate our re-emergence … Planned to take place over three weeks, in a mixture of outdoor and indoor venues, from 25th June-18th July.
+A festival to reflect on how we’ve survived the past year and celebrate our re-emergence taking place over four weeks, in a mixture of outdoor and indoor venues, from Friday 25th June – Sunday 18th July.

-We have already received an incredible array of short plays and monologues, plus artwork and workshop plans ranging from puzzles to paper flowers and now the programming fun begins!
-We will bring you details of what’s on, when as soon as we have it.
+We have received an incredible array of short plays and monologues, plus artwork and workshop plans ranging from puzzles to paper flowers and so we’re now able to announce the full schedule for the festival.
+Auditions have been held and casting will be announced soon.

 We are also thrilled to bring you news of the another venue to complete our trio of festival stages – The Old Church on Church Street, which has recently constructed a beautiful covered outdoor space in Clissold Park.
 This joins the Arcola Outside in fulfilling our aim of offering performers and audiences the chance to create and view theatre in an outdoor, and therefore highly ventilated, auditorium.